muscovite/muscovite.github.io/website/content/seattle-food/meals.md

 - [Ishoni Yakiniku](https://www.instagram.com/ishoniseattle/?hl=en)
 - [Martino's](https://www.martinos.net/) (sandwiches, BBQ)
 - [Paseo](https://www.paseo.com/) (Caribbean sandwiches)
-    - note: now has a different owner than the much lauded original, but may or may not have some of the same staff
+    - Note: now has a different owner than the much lauded original, but may or may not have some of the same staff

 ## Not recommended
 - Siembra (Peruvian inspired)*